Ucinorn/dndemake/_drafts/hp.markdown

 Unfortunately of these add complexity on what is already a pretty basic system; the opposite of what we want.
 Instead we'll be looking to reduce the complexity even further, and hopefully bringing the concept of taking damage closer to reality in the process.

-###

 ## Demake

-The demake here is to reduce damage dealt by an order of magnitude, and round all sources of damage to 1 or to points.
+The demake here is to reduce the complexity in dealing with granular HP and damage numbers.
+This is as simple as reducing everything by order of magnitude, and round all sources of damage to 1 or to points.
 This extends to HP as well as damage, meaning instead of a healthpool.

-This is also an opportunity to remove HP scaling from progression in the game, which
+This is also an opportunity to remove HP scaling from progression in the game, which in most cases scales linearly with level, for no net effect.
+Instead HP and damage increases come from actual improvements in the skills and capabilities of characters.
+Read more in the Level Scaling post.

 Note: this is a pretty big change, and implementing it means a big shift in focus in combat from maximising damage to maximising chance to hit.
 Re-implementing HP and damage into your game may cause more confusion than than normal for players who've gotten comfortable with the Demake style of play.